Spoorthi-920/Internship_task_7_creating_views/README.md

 ## Learning Reflection
 This task provided a clear understanding of how **SQL views** act as a bridge between raw data and user queries.
-They help simplify complex logic, reduce redundancy, and secure database access — making data handling more efficient and controlled.
+They help simplify complex logic, reduce redundancy, and secure database access, making data handling more efficient and controlled.